FAQs on Psoriasis Medications

 Q. How are biologics given?

-A. Biologics are given by injection or through an IV.
+A. Biologics are available in tablet form, however, most are given by injection or through an IV.

 Q. Who should not use biologics?